 Video: Monk Radio: Greeting a Monk

-Of course these are very general guidelines and there might different traditions in other countries that might have slightly different customs and practices.
+It’s important to note that these are general guidelines and different traditions in other countries may have slight variations in customs and practices.